shred/a4000-bom/content/index.md

 ## Read Me First!

 If you want to build your own Amiga, be aware that the machine was designed in the early 1990s.
-While almost all of the standard components are still available today, some components are very rare by now.

-You will need all of the listed components for a working mainboard.
+While almost all of the standard components are still available, some components are very rare by now.
+You will need *all* of the listed components (except of those marked optional).
 We recommend that you try to get the components marked as <span class="rare">Rare</span> first, so you won't waste your money on standard components if you fail to get all the rare ones.

-Also be aware that there are six PALs on the list.
+Also be aware that there are six PALs that need to be programmed.
 While the JEDEC files are [available at the Amiga Wiki](http://www.amigawiki.de/doku.php?id=en:parts:pld_download#a4000), a GAL capable programmer is required for "flashing" the corresponding GALs.
 They cannot be programmed in-circuit.

+As the Amiga mainboard does not comply to the ATX form factor, you cannot use a standard PC case and a PC power supply without careful selection and manual changes.

 This bill of material only comprises of the components required for the mainboard itself. **The absolute bare minimum for a booting machine is:**